Triggerthedoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script that prints 'Hello, World'
+Sript that display the confusion '(Ôo)'